-who are the other people providing services to children with SEIV in this school: A. Directly funded by the school Counselling Family Support Worker Additional Speech and Language Therapy input to provide a higher level of service to the school Additional Educational Psychology input to provide a higher level of service to the school Additional clinical psychologist input to provide a higher level of service to the school.
-1:1 or small group teachers or tutors Literacy and Numeracy Support Service (Assessment, advice and resources for children with literacy or numeracy difficulties including Dyslexia) B. Paid for centrally by the Local Authority but delivered in school Autism Outreach Service-Garratt Park Educational Psychology Service Sensory Service for children with visual or hearing needs Speech and Language Therapy (provided by Health but paid for by the Local Authority).
+Who are the other people providing services to children with SEN in this school? Α. Directly funded by the school Additional Speech and Language Therapy input to provide a higher level of service to the school Additional Educational Psychology input to provide a higher level of service to the school 1:1 or small group teachers В. Paid for centrally by the Local Authority but delivered in school Autism Outreach Service-WAAS Educational Psychology Service Sensory Service for children with visual or hearing needs Speech and Language Therapy (provided by Health but paid for by the Local Authority).
 Occupational Therapy Physiotherapy Professional training for school staff to deliver medical interventions BLSS/Victoria Drive Parent Partnership Service (to support families through the SEN processes and procedures).
 C. Provided and paid for by the Health Service (St George's NHS Trust) but delivered in school School Nurse D. Voluntary agencies National Autistic SocietyMENCAP